MonaZI/UVTomogan/README.md

 - Pytorch, Numpy, Matplotlib, pyyaml

 ## More Information
-If you find this epositry helpful in your publications, please consider citing our paper:
+If you find this repositry helpful in your publications, please consider citing our paper:

 If you have any questions, please contact Mona Zehni (mzehni2@illinois.edu).